Travis Johnson (English footballer): Crewe Alexandra

 Johnson joined Crewe Alexandra's Academy and signed his first professional contract in the summer of 2018, agreeing a new contract in June 2019.
 He made his first Crewe start and first-team debut in an EFL Trophy group stage game at Mansfield Town on 8 October 2019, and his league debut on 11 January 2020, coming on as a 68th minute substitute for Nicky Hunt, at Swindon Town.
 On 13 March 2020, Johnson joined Witton Albion until 25 April 2020.

 He was offered a new contract in June 2020, and signed a new one-year deal.
 On 13 May 2021, Crewe announced that it had triggered a contract extension.
 In November 2021, Johnson suffered an ankle ligament injury during training, ruling him out of first-team action for some weeks.
 Johnson was initially offered a new contract at the end of the 2021–22 season following Crewe's relegation, however this offer was later withdrawn, allowing Johnson to leave the club on a free transfer.

 Crawley Town

-On 20 June 2022, it was announced that Johnson would join EFL League Two club Crawley Town on a two-year contract on 1 July 2022, following the expiration of his contract at Crewe.
+On 20 June 2022, it was announced that Johnson was joining EFL League Two club Crawley Town on a two-year contract on 1 July 2022, following the expiry of his contract at Crewe.
+He was released by Crawley in May 2024.